For All Vehicle Claims

 B. Does the PNC accurately reflect the crime or is LoS interpreted as ‘the VRM is STOLEN’ (it was not)?

-But possibly more seriously as it has obvious financial ramifications upon the IP and the constabulary:
+But possibly more seriously, as they have potential financial ramifications upon the IP and the constabulary:

-C. Why have the IP’s local police engaged in what appears to be little more than a repossession service for the dealership and
+C. Why have the seizing police engaged in what appears to be little more than a repossession service for the dealership and

-D. On what (lawful) basis did they take possession of the car AND passed it to another (constabulary or original victim); why not leave it with the IP?
+D. On what (lawful) basis did they take possession of the car AND pass it to another (constabulary or original victim); why not leave it with the IP?

 We raised these concerns years ago.
-The offences are all FRAUD, yet the terminology, such as LoS (on PNC) leads an officer’s mind toward ‘THEFT’.
+The offences above are FRAUD, yet the terminology, such as LoS (on PNC) leads an officer’s mind toward ‘THEFT’.
 The dealership may consider the car was ‘STOLEN’.
-The police may well believe that title to stolen property cannot pass – a civil consideration enshrined in NEM vs. Jones, or they may give it little thought but simply think this is right … unknowingly their consideration supported by the aforementioned judgement.
+The police may believe that title to the property cannot pass – a civil consideration relating to STOLEN property enshrined in NEM vs. Jones.
+Or officers may give the situation little thought but consdiered this appeared correct in the circumstances.

 But should the police make such a decision?
-Likely on many occasions, IP’s are misled; they believe the police, have respect and confidence in their word – they are told the vehicle was ‘stolen’, it belongs to another.
+It appears, on occasions, IP’s are misled or given insufficient information to make an informed decision.
+People in possession of property obtained unlawfully, in particular innocent purchasers, tend to believe the police, have respect and confidence in their word – they are told the vehicle was ‘stolen’, it belongs to another.
 End of story.
 But is it?

-Having elected to take the vehicle into their custody, a constabulary could engage the Police Property Act (PPA) 1897 section 1 of which read:
+Having elected to take the vehicle into their custody, a constabulary could engage the Police Property Act (PPA) 1897 section 1 of which reads:

 Where any property has come into the possession of the police in connection with their investigation of a suspected offence a court of summary jurisdiction may, on the application, either by an officer of police or by a claimant of the property make an order for the delivery of the property to the person appearing to the magistrate or court to be the owner thereof, or if the owner, cannot be ascertained, make such order with respect to the property as to the magistrate or court may seem meet.

 But this is costly, time-consuming.
-Furthermore, as above, likely the IP simply believed the police, dropped the matter, took the loss on the chin.
+Furthermore, as above, likely the IP simply believed and accepted the police account, dropped the matter and took the loss on the chin.

 NOTE: the vehicle was never STOLEN therefore, NEM vs. Jones does NOT apply.
 The vehicle was taken by FRAUD.

-There is an argument that title CAN pass where the crime is that of FRAUD.
-Remember that ‘window of opportunity‘ (above), the period between deceit and disposal, it could work in favour of the IP and a relevant Judgement is that of Lewis v Avery [1971] 3 All ER 907 the relevant dates are:
+There is an argument that the title CAN pass where the crime is that of FRAUD.
+There is the ‘window of opportunity‘ (above); the period between disposal by the crook and reporting of the crime which may work in favour of the IP.
+A relevant Judgement is that of Lewis v Avery [1971] 3 All ER 907.
+The pertinent dates are:

 • Date 1: the vehicle is acquired from the victim by FRAUD